Glasgow Royal Infirmary: Notable staff and research

 In 1856, Joseph Lister became an assistant surgeon at the Infirmary and a professor of surgery in 1860.
 Running the new surgery block, Lister noted that about half of his patients died from sepsis.
 Lister experimented to find ways to prevent sepsis.
 This experimentation lead to using carbolic acid to clean instruments; he is now considered the "father of modern surgery".

 In 1875, a student of Lister, William Macewen joined the Infirmary surgery as an assistant surgeon, becoming a full surgeon in 1877.
 While at the Infirmary he introduced the practice of doctors wearing sterilisable white coats and pioneered operations on the brain for tumours, abscesses and trauma.

 In 1896, John Macintyre, Medical Electrician at the Infirmary, opened one of the first radiological departments in the world.

 In 1908, one of MacEwen's students James Pringle, developed the Pringle manoeuvre which is used to control bleeding during liver surgery.

 In the 1950s Professor Ian Donald, working in the field of obstetrics and gynaecology, was one of the pioneers of diagnostic ultrasound.

+Williamina Barclay, who trained as a nurse at GRI, instigated the evacuation of St Kilda in 1930.

+Barbara Quaile, OBE, was the Matron from 1946 to 1955.

+The Friends of GRI charity and museum

+In May 2020 the Friends of GRI charity was formed.
+In 2022 a small museum opened in the grounds of the Glasgow Royal Infirmary staffed by volunteers.
+Entry is free of charge and website has the current opening times.